EnterpriseDB/edb-ansible/roles/setup_dbt3/README.md

   Postgres Versions supported are: 10, 11, 12, 13 and 14

+  * ***have_tpcfile***

+  The is a boolean use for CI purposes where we cannot redistribute TPC code thus the CI system will not attempt to run the tasks specific for setting up the TPC code.

   * ***tpcfile***

   This is the full path to the TPC-H Tools zip file that must be downloaded by